 Cooking fermented cornmeal

-- Rich polenta: Use 1 cup of broth instead of water for cooking and salt to taste (about 1/2 tsp).
+- Firm polenta: Replace the 2 cups of water with 1 cup of broth for cooking and reduce the salt, to taste (about 1/2 tsp).

-Here’s how to prepare fermented cornmeal, polenta or hominy.
-The recipe is the same regardless as to what type of ground corn that is being used.
+Here’s how to prepare fermented cornmeal or polenta.
+The recipe is the same regardless of what type of ground corn you are using.
 Fermented cornmeal can be used to make cornbread, grits or Italian polenta.
+See the sections above for more details.

 - Prep Time: 5 minutes